bcgov/aps-infra-platform/documentation/how-to/client-cred-flow.md

 - [Share an API in the API Directory](/how-to/api-discovery.md)
 - [Create a Service Account](/how-to/generate-service-account.md) (optional)

-## 1. Configure a Service on the Gateway
+## 1. Configure a service on the Gateway

 Complete the steps listed above in **Before you begin**.
 This includes setting up an unprotected Gateway Service pointing to your service.

-## 2. Grant Access to the Identity Provider
+## 2. Grant access to the identity provider

 This step varies depending on your identity provider (IdP).
 If you're unsure which path to follow, use the shared IdP pattern.